Skip to code content (skip section selection)

 (iv) Notwithstanding any adjournments, hearings must be completed within five (5) days, absent extenuating circumstances or unless the person charged waives this time frame in writing or on the record.

 (9) Legal Representation.
-People charged with any infraction that could result in a sentence to RMAS Level 1 or 2 shall be permitted to have a legal representative represent them at their disciplinary hearing and any in related appeal.
-People entitled to such representation shall be permitted to choose their legal representative.
+People charged with any infraction that could result in a sentence to restrictive housing shall be permitted to have a legal representative or advocate represent them at their disciplinary hearing and in any related appeal.
+People entitled to such representation shall be permitted to choose their legal representative or advocate.

 (e) Determination.

-(1) Absent extenuating circumstances, the person charged and their legal representative shall be served with a copy of the determination within two (2) business days of the conclusion of the disciplinary hearing.
+(1) The Hearing Adjudicator shall reach a determination within five (5) business days of the conclusion of the hearing.
+The person charged and their legal representative or advocate shall be served with a copy of the determination within twenty-four (24) hours of the determination.

 (2) The determination shall be in writing, legible, and contain the following: